 Two residential apartment towers are placed on west side of the site, providing approximate 100,000 sq. meter residential components for the district.
 The west side of the podium also includes a community center to serve the local neighborhoods.
 SRBD is a unique and elegant addition to the Wuhan riverside.

 The multi-use complex knits hotel, office, retail and community components with outdoor public space and terraced gardens, reactivating the waterfront public realm.
 With a series of landscaped open spaces integrated with retail and leisure activities, the complex blurs boundaries between life, work and leisure, contributing to fostering a vibrant urban district.
-Source by EID Architecture.
+Source by Atelier Ping Jiang / EID Arch

 - Location: Wuhan, China